swc-project/swc/CONTRIBUTING.md

 ## Feature requests

-Please feel free to open a issue or to send a pr.
+Please feel free to open an issue or to send a pr.

 ## Working on issues